-To the best of my knowledge, choosing properly tuned regularization classifiers (RLSC, SVM) as your underlying binary classifiers and using one-vs-all (OVA) or all-vs-all (AVA) works as well as anything else you can do.
+To the best of my knowledge, choosing properly tuned regularization classifiers (RLSC, SVM) as your underlying binary classifiers and using one-vs-all (OVA) works as well as anything else you can do.

-If you actually have to solve a multiclass problem, I strongly urge you to simply use OVA or AVA, and not worry about anything else.
-The choice between OVA and AVA is largely computational.
+If you actually have to solve a multiclass problem, I strongly urge you to simply use OVA and not worry about anything else.